-Emotional healing can enable you to align your mind, body and spirit, face difficult emotions from the past and accomplish overall well being.
-However, you can start the healing process only when you are aware about your psychological, emotional and spiritual issues that require healing.
+Emotional healing can enable you to align your mind, body, and spirit, face difficult emotions from the past and accomplish overall well-being.
+However, you can start the healing process only when you are aware of your psychological, emotional, and spiritual issues that require healing.

 If you are still unsure whether you need emotional healing or not, here are a few signs that will help you find out:

 You have a habit of thinking negatively most of the time.
 You feel like you are trapped in a loop of pessimism and negativity where your mind always focuses on the worst-case scenario first.
 You find it difficult to be optimistic and fail to believe that good things can happen to you.

 Bhavika, aspiring yogini & co-founder of Fractal Enlightenment, explains “Circumstances and life experiences have made you the person you are, but at the same time you are depriving yourself from living life… a tinge of positivity can lighten things up and bring you peace of mind even if it’s short-lived.
 When you recognize this you can begin to step forward on your self-healing journey.”